 • Lab-integrated data science, factorial experiments, and Python scripting (instrumentation control and data analysis)

-After students complete the campus portion of the curriculum in the first two quarters, the students are placed in either paid internships with industry partners, paired with a faculty member where they get involved in a research project or work on a project sponsored by an external partner.
-This allows students to graduate with minimal or no debt as paid salary during the internship quarters will offset the tuition cost.
+After students complete the campus portion of the curriculum in the first two quarters, the students find paid internships with industry partners or are paired with a faculty member where they get involved in a research project.
 After the completion of the program the students graduate with M.S. degree in Physics.

 Background:

 The University of Oregon pioneered the development of internship-based M.S. programs starting in 1998.
 The goal of these programs is to provide real-world knowledge, skills, and experience that allows students to excel in launching their professional career working in industrial research laboratories.
-Other existing internship-based MS programs include those housed in the Knight Campus (semiconductors, optics, polymers, bioinformatics and sensors), the Center for Advanced Materials Characterization in Oregon (advanced materials characterization and analysis), the Oregon Center for Electrochemistry (electrochemistry).
+Other existing internship-based MS programs include the Knight Campus Graduate Internship (tracks in: semiconductors, optics, polymers, bioinformatics and sensors), the Advanced Materials Analysis and Characterization, and the Electrochemistry Masters Internship programs.
 All these programs have exceptionally high rates of internship and job placement (> 98%).

 Schedule: